Irfaan Ali

-Mohamed Irfaan Ali (born 25 April 1980) is a Guyanese politician who has served as the tenth and current president of Guyana since 2020.
-He is the first Muslim to hold the office, along with being the second Muslim head of state in the Americas after Noor Hassanali of Trinidad and Tobago.
+Mohamed Irfaan Ali (born 25 April 1980) is a Guyanese politician serving as the tenth and current president of Guyana since 2020.
+A member of the People's Progressive Party/Civic (PPP/C), he previously served as the minister of Housing and Water from 2009 to 2015.
+He is the first Muslim to hold office, and is the second Muslim head of state in the Americas after Noor Hassanali of Trinidad and Tobago.

-Ali was a member of parliament (MP) and the minister of housing before becoming the presidential candidate of the People's Progressive Party/Civic (PPP/C) in the March 2020 general election.
-He was sworn in as Guyana's tenth president on 2 August 2020, after months of legal challenges regarding the integrity of the election and even a consequential recount of all ballots.
+Ali was a member of parliament (MP) and served as a cabinet minister under Donald Ramotar until 2015.
+In 2020, he became the presidential candidate for the People's Progressive Party/Civic (PPP/C).
+He won the March 2020 general election.
+He was sworn in as Guyana's tenth president on 2 August 2020, months after his win, due to extensive legal challenges regarding the integrity of the election and a recount of all electoral ballots.

+He won re-election to a second term as president in the general election held on 1 September 2025.

 Early life and education

-Ali was born to an Indo-Guyanese Muslim family in Leonora, a village in the West Coast Demarara region of Guyana.
+Mohamed Irfaan Ali was born on 25 April 1980 into an Indo-Guyanese Muslim family to Bibi Shariman Neshaw and Mohamed Osman Ali in Leonora, a village in the West Coast Demerara region of Guyana.
 The child of two educators and one of two sons, Ali also spent many of his formative years on the island of Leguan.

+His maternal great-great-great grandparents were Ujiari and Bujhawan who were from Basi village, Telogepur thana in Basti jela in present-day Uttar Pradesh, India.
+Ali is descended from them through their son Dildar.
+Dildar, Ujiari, and her four other children and a daughter-in-law immigrated to then British Guiana as indentured laborers in 1894 aboard the ship Rhine.
+They were indentured to Plantation Success in Leguan.

 He is a former student of the Leonora Nursery and Primary schools and Cornelia Ida Primary.
 Ali completed his secondary education at St. Stanislaus College in Georgetown, Guyana.

-He holds a doctorate in Urban and Regional Planning from the University of the West Indies.
-In 2003, he completed his Master’s Degree in Human Resource Planning Development from the National Institute of Labour Economics, affiliated with the Guru Gobind Singh Indraprastha University, New Delhi and in 2023 the University also awarded him with an Honorary Doctorate.
+Ali holds a doctorate in Urban and Regional Planning from the University of the West Indies.
+In 2003, he completed his master's degree in Human Resource Planning Development from the National Institute of Labour Economics, affiliated with the Guru Gobind Singh Indraprastha University, New Delhi.
+In 2023, the university awarded him an Honorary Doctorate.
+He also has a Master of Arts degree in manpower planning, a post-graduate diploma in international business, and a post-graduate certificate in finance from Anglia Ruskin University, a Master of Law degree in international commercial law from the University of Salford and a Bachelor of Arts degree with honours in business management from the University of Sunderland.

-Professional career
+Early career

-Ali served as project manager of the Caribbean Development Bank's Project Implementation Unit in the Ministry of Finance and senior planner in the State Planning Secretariat.
+Ali served as project manager of the Caribbean Development Bank's Project Implementation Unit in the Ministry of Finance, and as a senior planner in the State Planning Secretariat.